rapid7/insightconnect-workflows/workflows/Quarantine_Asset_with_Insight_Agent_from_InsightIDR_UBA_Alert/help.md

 # Description

 Quarantining a compromised asset can limit the scope of an attack and buy valuable time to investigate and contain the threat.
-This workflow quarantines an asset that has an Insight agent on it from an InsightIDR UBA alert.
+This workflow triggers on an InsightIDR UBA alert to quarantine an asset with the Insight Agent.

 This workflow can be used with the following types of UBA alerts: